 Cons of crowdfunding explained

-As with any form of financing, there can be potential risks and disadvantages to crowdfunding.
+As with any form of financing, there can be potential risks and disadvantages of crowdfunding.
 Before proceeding, consider the following drawbacks when deciding if crowdfunding is suitable for you and your business.

 1. May have high-pressure funding campaigns

 Opening a crowdfunding campaign can carry its fair share of stress.
 Crowdfunding platforms often limit the maximum time period for any campaign to around 90 days, with some or all of the proceeds raised being forfeited if the goal is not met.
-Additionally, investors may have high expectations on the expected return on investment, so you’ll need to make sure to stick to your promises and deliver on expectations, otherwise you run the risk of damaging the company’s reputation.
+Additionally, investors may have high expectations for the expected return on investment, so you’ll need to make sure to stick to your promises and deliver on expectations; otherwise, you run the risk of damaging the company’s reputation.

 2. Requires a well-marketed company or product